b3-exmo/b3-exmo.github.io/docs/My own experience.md

 The approximately 40-minute drive between my home and my university was a nice opportunity to listen to podcasts or music.
 Other days, it's a nice time for quiet reflection, as the drive had very few turns once I reached the thoroughfare.
 I do recall one day pondering how [[What are blessings|blessed]] I felt to be in this position.
 I was in my late 20's, with my own private car, enjoying some air conditioning, driving independently to a post-secondary education.
 By the media console in the car was a smartphone, able to stream media remotely, then use Bluetooth to play the content over the stereo in my car.
 In my last few semesters, I needed to decide between a course in digital forensics or web application security.
 That decision is what weighed most heavily on my mind.

 At once, the thought occurs to me, "there are impoverished humans, children of God, who don't even have clean water."
 And here I was, with a steel double-insulated tumbler, keeping refreshing, icy water at a frigid temperature even in late July.
 What makes me so special, so fortunate?
-Why is there such an awful disparity between me, a middle-class white American man, and Syrian children who truly believed they wouldn't survive to next week?
+Why is there such an awful disparity between me, a middle-class white American man, and Syrian children who truly believed they would die of thirst before next week?
 There are humans with more money than they could hope to spend in their lifetime, and there are humans whose lives would be forever changed by a single cash injection of $50 USD, or even a durable pair of shoes.

 My local Sacrament Meetings had flowery messages about how God loves *all* of His children.
 The idea doesn't sit well with me.
 Does God just show that love in different ways based on what side of an imaginary border you're on?
 Does God bless those with prosperity only to the remarkably small proportion of humans who attend LDS meetings weekly?
 Does God not care about these disparities?
 Does he watch with indifference as humans suffer?
 Is God even there?

+My cognitive dissonance further compounded when I finally had a chance to meet other humans, outside the context of the LDS faith, outside of a mission call.
+Folks with _dyed hair_ were living happy, fulfilled lives.
+Humans engaging in extramarital intercourse were not visibly doomed to a life of treating STI’s and mononucleosis.
+Students were performing well without saying a prayer before an exam.
+Instructors taught without verbally qualifying their statements as being led by the spirit.

+So, then, what if some of those crazy anti-Mormons have a point?
+What if this faith isn’t the only way to happiness?
+What kind of claims are they making?

 &nbsp;

 ## Connecting the dots
 Summer of 2018 is when the MormonLeaks website made a whistleblower report that the Church of Jesus Christ of Latter-day Saints had some outrageous sum of money that is not being actively disbursed.
 My time spent in accounting classes gave me the expectation that the church is _surely_ keeping track of all this.
 Why would they not set the record straight?
 If they did not have the data, that would be a problem.
 If they did have the data but refuse to share, that would also be a problem.
 I'm no Certified Practicing Accountant (CPA), but I've read enough ledgers and balance sheets to navigate my way around them.

-My cognitive dissonance further compounded when I finally had a chance to meet other humans, outside the context of the LDS faith, outside of a mission call.
-Folks with _dyed hair_ were living happy, fulfilled lives.
-Humans engaging in extramarital intercourse were not visibly doomed to a life of treating STI’s and mononucleosis.
-Students were performing well without saying a prayer before an exam.
-Instructors taught without verbally qualifying their statements as being led by the spirit.

-So, then, what if some of those crazy anti-Mormons have a point?
-What if this faith isn’t the only way to happiness?
-What kind of claims are they making?
+One long weekend, I resolved that I'd see this problem through to completion.
+I was going to *find those financial records* and demonstrate my entry-level comprehension of ledgers to settle the issue myself, and so I began searching through online resources&mdash;armed with tech literacy, boolean operators, and a drive to defend God's true church from those loons who would dare to misinterpret financial documents.

+What I ended up discovering was that I'm hardly the first to seek out the church's documents.
+What I read instead were frustrated comments of "these documents are nowhere to be found!"
+Various bloggers and podcast hosts would either dismiss the opacity as a non-issue, or observe that the church is hiding something.
+No, they're not *legally obligated* to, and so they don't.

+Huh.
+That doesn't sit well with what I'd been taught about accountability and responsibility.
+I ultimately gave up on that pursuit, having frequently seen mention of something called  *the CES Letter*, a hiss and a byword among Mormons.
+I figured that was outside the scope of my pursuit, but after enough dead ends of finding nothing but rumors concerning the church's amassed wealth, I was running out of alternatives.

 Drawing from experience in analyzing statistics, if the church stands to benefit from one angle of its history, it will push that angle.
 It will insist that the faith-promoting story is the only story.
 The promotion of faith will lead members to pay tithes.
 On the flip side, who gets a financial interest in a version that does not promote faith?
 The anti-Mormons don’t have a centralized agency that needs funding.
 Should I look at their side of the story?